 8. Attacking the pins with confidence so your speed will be good, and consistent.
 If you're getting disgusted with your

-performance, it could affect your speed and if you are going too slow, the ball will hook too much.
+performance, it could affect your speed and if you are going too slow, the ball will hook too much for example.

-9. Check the bowling ball finger grips for being too loose or too snug.
-If you have gained or lost weight, you need to check those, otherwise your release may not not be good.
+9. Check the bowling ball FINGER grips for being too loose or too snug.
+If you have gained or lost weight, you need to check those, otherwise your release may not be able to be good.

-11. Check if the ball is skidding rather than rolling into the pocket.
+11. Check if the ball is skidding rather than being in the ROLLING phase when entering the pocket.

-If you focus on the check points, the problem will correct itself.
-You can also have a friend come along with you during your practice sessions and film you.
+If you focus on the check points, the problem will eventually correct itself.
+You can also have a friend come along with you during your practice sessions and take a smart phone video of you.
 Then you can examine yourself from the back so you may be able to see any issues.

-Join me next week when I'll be discussing Bowling Coaches.
+Join me next week when I'll be discussing "The Bowling Hand".

 Good luck and high scoring!